ipitio/closure/README.md

 One of the variables you'll set in `env.sh` will be `CLS_TYPE_NODE`, which is the type of node you're setting up.
 The options are:

 - **Hub**: A WireGuard server through which peers (Spokes) can route traffic.
 It just listens for incoming connections.
-- **Spoke**: A WireGuard client that connects, and can route traffic, to a Hub or HAAS.
+- **Spoke**: A WireGuard client that connects, and can route traffic, to a Hub or HaaS.
-- **HAAS**: A special Hub that routes traffic to a special Spoke, a SAAH.
+- **HaaS**: A special Hub that routes traffic to a special Spoke, a SaaH.
-- **SAAH**: A WireGuard client through which a HAAS routes traffic.
-It initiates the connection to a HAAS.
+- **SaaH**: A WireGuard client through which a HaaS routes traffic.
+It initiates the connection to a HaaS.

-A SAAH-HAAS[-Spoke] topology may be useful when you can't forward the WireGuard port at the location you'd like to have a Hub, but can where you'd otherwise have a stationary, always-on Spoke.
+A SaaH-HaaS[-Spoke] topology may be useful when you can't forward the WireGuard port at the location you'd like to have a Hub, but can where you'd otherwise have a stationary, always-on Spoke.

 > [!NOTE]
-> While a Spoke can route traffic to a Hub or HAAS, a HAAS can only route traffic to a SAAH.
+> While a Spoke can route traffic to a Hub or HaaS, a HaaS can only route traffic to a SaaH.

 ### Configuration